thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 If you peel away the jargon and peer at its cold, code heart, a neural net is just a bunch of transformation functions and a bunch of variables - *weights* - that get subtly manipulated in the direction of correctness over very many iterations.

-There's a great python library that walks you through building a neural net from scratch.
+[There's a great python library that walks you](http://www.wildml.com/2015/09/implementing-a-neural-network-from-scratch/) through building a neural net from scratch.
 I highly recommend it.
 There's also lots of courses that go into greater detail.

-In practice, you almost always build things at a much higher level of abstraction, and it helps to think of those abstractions as tangible objects.
-The things to know:

-* neurons / units -
-* layers
-* activations - you can think of an activation as a way that a number gets transformed.
-ReLU is a common activation, and when in doubt, use that.
-* optimizer - the way that the model learns.

 ## But How Do They WORK?